MicrosoftDocs/windowsserverdocs/WindowsServerDocs/remote/remote-desktop-services/troubleshoot/cannot-authenticate-or-must-authenticate-twice.md

 The initial updates added support for a new Group Policy Object, Encryption Oracle Remediation, that has the following possible settings:

   - Vulnerable: Client applications that use CredSSP can fall back to insecure versions, but this behavior exposes the remote desktops to attacks.
 Services that use CredSSP accept clients that have not been updated.
-  - Mitigated: Client applications that use CredSSP cannot fall back to insecure versions, but services that use CredSSP accept clients that have not been updated.
+  - Mitigated: Client applications that use CredSSP can't fall back to insecure versions, but services that use CredSSP accept clients that have not been updated.
-  - Force Updated Clients: Client applications that use CredSSP cannot fall back to insecure versions, and services that use CredSSP will not accept unpatched clients.
+  - Force Updated Clients: Client applications that use CredSSP can't fall back to insecure versions, and services that use CredSSP will not accept unpatched clients.
     > [!NOTE]
     > This setting should not be deployed until all remote hosts support the newest version.